 SUMMARIZED PROGRAM EXPECTATIONS

-- Programs should be delivered in-person, but virtual pivots are acceptable when necessary
+- Programs should be delivered in-person

 - Programs must be delivered by trained educators, which may include educators from the applying organization or educators from community partners